Why Write? Notes About Writing and Love

 We don’t know anything.

-Why write – the assumption is, or may be, that there is someone to help, someone to convert, someone you want to tell something.
-Which is fine if you feel compelled to do that.
+Why write – the assumption is, or may be, that there is someone to help, someone to convert, someone you want to tell something, someone to convince… Which is fine if you feel compelled to do so.
+Good if what’s driving it is conscious.
 In other words, the assumption is, or may be, that you are separate or special in some way.
 I’m just asking…

 Do what you love, in the moment.
 Not impulsively, but from honesty to one’s most real self.